-13 Super Cold Hardy Vegetables For Your Winter Garden
+13 Cold-Hardy Vegetables to Grow in Your Fall and Winter Garden

-Here are 12 of the most cold-hardy crops that need little to no protection in winter, even down to sub-freezing temperatures.
+Here are the most cold-hardy crops that need little to no protection in winter, even down to sub-freezing temperatures.

 Spinach